mehran-shabani/Adaptive-Medical-Learning-System/README.md

 - Student profiles and mastery data are confidential
 - PDF source materials may be subject to copyright restrictions
 - **Do NOT** publish proprietary content in public releases
+- JWT tokens are securely stored using flutter_secure_storage

 See [SECURITY.md](./SECURITY.md) for vulnerability reporting procedures.